hamsternz/simple-riscv/README.md

 - Currently in testing.
 - Can run all RV32I instructions in a test program.
 - Instruction fetch logic is very sub-optimal
-- Impleemnts at > 100MHz on Artix-7
+- Implements at > 100MHz on Artix-7

 ## Current features
 - RV32I instruction support